 The vegetation is fascinating.
 I did not get an opportunity to photograph the tree canopies that appear to form a barrier covering and hiding the ground in places.
 I am not sure if this is an effective description, but the mountains appear to have a ground covering presenting a beautiful green coloring.

-Our lunch meal on this final day of our trip was at Ono Steak and Shrimp in Kapolei, Oahu.
-Another on Robyn’s bucket list.
+Our lunch meal on the final day of our trip was at Ono Steak and Shrimp in Kapolei, Oahu.
+Another on Robyn’s list.
 A restaurant that looks more like an enlarged food truck.
 The food was great.
-The prices highly competitive.
+The prices are highly competitive.
 Read cheap.
-I enjoyed their Korean style steak.
+I enjoyed their Korean-style steak.
 The fish was particularly popular with our group.
-The food was served in styrofoam boxes with plastic utensils.
+The food was served in Styrofoam boxes with plastic utensils.
 No wasting on expensive crockery and cutlery here.

 We made our way back to Honolulu to visit some of the city center stores.

 We had an afternoon snack and drinks at Duke’s.
-And really enjoyed their ice creme special.
-This establishment named for the legend Duke Kahanamoku who grew up swimming, surfing, canoeing, and body surfing here.
+We all enjoyed Duke’s ice cream special.
+This establishment is named for the legend Duke Kahanamoku who grew up swimming, surfing, canoeing, and body surfing here.
 (See prior photograph and story).

-We parked near the International Market Place home to over 80 stores, although they advertise 100 shops and restaurants.
+We parked near the International Market Place home to over eighty stores, although they advertise one hundred shops and restaurants.
 They offered music in the central court, but we did not have time to sit and enjoy.
 Aside from admiring the many stores, we elected to have a final small dinner at Il Lupino, a posh Italian restaurant where we had cocktails and a single pizza to share with the family.

 The homeward journey was uneventful.
 We arrived at the airport in Hawaii with two hours to spare.
 Guess what?
 The TSA is consistent.
-I got stopped again with the beanbag in my camera case!
-One the flight to Salt Lake City I started to read James Michener’s book Hawaii.
+I was stopped again with the beanbag in my camera case!
+On the flight to Salt Lake City, I started to read James Michener’s Hawaii.
 I read more on the onward flight to Chicago.
-Having now been to the island, I better understood where Michener was coming from with his very long excruciating details.
+Having now been to the island, I better understood Michener describing events using long excruciating details.
 We were met with heavy rains in Chicago, and that stayed with us all the way home.
-Fortunately, the temperatures were well above freezing or we would have been driving in feet’s of snow.
+Fortunately, the temperatures were well above freezing or we would have been driving in feet of snow.

-Would I like to return to Hawaii and visited one of the other islands?
+Would I like to return to Hawaii and visit one of the other islands?
 In a heartbeat, yes.
 I would have no problem returning to Oahu.
-What a great place with very fine people.
+What a wonderful place with exceptionally fine people.

 Hawaii was once an independent kingdom.
-(1810 – 1893) The Hawaiian flag was designed at the request of King Kamehameha I. It has eight stripes of white, red and blue that represent the eight main islands.
-The flag of Great Britain is emblazoned in the upper left corner to honor Hawaii’s friendship with the British.
+(1810 – 1893) The Hawaiian flag was designed at the request of King Kamehameha I. It has eight stripes of white, red, and blue that represent the eight main islands.
+The flag of Great Britain is emblazoned in the upper left corner to honor Hawaii’s relationship with the British.